voidrak/dispatch-web/README.md

 # Truck Dispatch Services Web Application

 Welcome to the Truck Dispatch Services web application!
 This project is built using **Laravel** for the backend and **React** for the frontend.
-It is designed to manage load scheduling, routing, and communication for truck drivers, streamlining deliveries and maximizing efficiency.
-This application allows drivers to focus on safe, timely transport while dispatchers handle logistics.
+The primary purpose of this application is to provide a simple platform for car owners to contact us, facilitating communication and inquiries regarding our truck dispatch services.

 ## Table of Contents